 The fourth assessed quality measure assessed was minimal jaggyness.
-In this case low values of that measure would reflect no jaggy or aliasing artefacts.
-Increased levels of aliasing in stereoscopic images have been suggested to cause errors in disparity and conflicting depth information [25].
-Further, it has been demonstrated that anti-aliasing techniques can increase the ability to perceive depth [11].
-One would reasonably expect that reconstruction filters with higher levels of aliasing would lead to higher jagginess scores, however that had to be tested since it has been suggested that a form of binocular averaging occurs between the two eyes that decreases the overall perceived aliasing artefacts [10, 27].
+In this case low values of that measure would reflect lack of jaggy or aliasing artefacts.
+Increased levels of aliasing in stereoscopic images have been suggested to cause errors in disparity and conflicting depth information [24].
+Further, it has been demonstrated that anti-aliasing techniques can increase the ability to perceive depth [29].
+One would reasonably expect that reconstruction filters with higher levels of aliasing would lead to higher jaggyness; however that had to be tested since it has been suggested that a form of binocular averaging occurs between the two eves that decreases the overall perceived aliasing artefacts [30, 31].

-4.2 Reconstruction Filters
+4.2 Reconstruction filters

-Five reconstruction filters have been evaluated: B-spline, trilinear, Catmull-Rom, interpolating B-spline and the Welch windowed sinc.
-The B-spline filter is an approximation filter and technically not a reconstruction filter, but it is included due to its common usage for noisy data sets.
+Five reconstruction filters were evaluated: B-spline, trilinear, Catmull-Rom, interpolating B-spline, and the Welch windowed sinc.
+The B-spline filter is an approximation filter and technically not a reconstruction filter, but it is included due to its common usage for noisy datasets.
 The trilinear filter, being built into GPUs, is the most commonly used filter in DVR.
-The Catmull-Rom is an interpolating spline with a balance between smoothing and post-aliasing artefacts.
+The Catmull-Rom is an interpolating spline with a balance between smoothing and postaliasing artefacts.
 The interpolating B-spline uses a prefilter to force the B-spline to interpolate the values at the grid nodes, at the cost of increased post-aliasing artefacts.
-Finally, the Welch windowed sinc is a windowed version
+Finally, the Welch windowed sinc is a windowed version of the sinc filter that has minimal smoothing but high post-aliasing.